 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

-The morning of December 8, 1941, just hours after the Japanese attack on Pearl Harbor, the 19nd was ordered to the perimeter of Clark Airfield to guard against Japanese paratroopers.
-All morning, the sky was filled with American planes.
+On December 1st, the tanks were ordered to the perimeter of Clark Field.
+Two members of each tank crew remained with their tanks at all times.
+The morning of December 8, 1941, just hours after the Japanese attack on Pearl Harbor, the 19nd received word of the attack.
+As they sat in their tanks, they saw American planes fill the sky.
 At noon, the planes landed and the pilots went to lunch.
 At 12:45, the airfield was bombed by the Japanese wiping out the Army Air Corps.

-On December 24, 1941, William was promoted to 1st Lieutenant.
-During the war, William fought with his friends to stop the Japanese advance on Luzon.
-He often carried dispatches, by motorcycle, on Bataan.
+William was promoted to 1st Lieutenant on December 24th.
 His leg was broken when a chain broke while the maintenance crew was attempting to pull a truck.
 He had been warned he was standing too close to the chain.
 He was sent to Melbourne, Australia, on the last hospital ship allowed to leave the Philippines by the Japanese.

 After recuperating in Australia, William remained in Australia as a member of General MacArthur's staff.
+He was promoted to first lieutenant in February, 1942.
 The reason this was done was because he was the only American officer who knew about the tactics the Japanese used against tanks.

 Later, on December 19, 1942, he was promoted to the rank of Captain and saw more action against the Japanese on New Guinea.
 While on New Guinea in September of 1944, he was given two options.
 The first was that he was granted leave to return to Chicago to see his wife, Dorothy, and his children, Carol and Billy.